ronakjuyal/simplelang/README.md

     c = 0
 ```
->aditinoally to display the tokenized code and AST, Run compile command and with 'd' at teh end:
+>aditinoally to display the tokenized code and AST, Run compile command and with 'd' at the end:
 ```
 simplelang code.txt d
 ```